2022

 Leeds Teaching Hospitals NHS Trust

-Concerns summary Significant delays occurred in making a crash call and initiating CPR for a patient who suffered cardiac arrest in A&E, due to initial misidentification of death and confusion regarding DNAR status.
+Concerns summary (AI summary) Significant delays occurred in making a crash call and initiating CPR for a patient who suffered cardiac arrest in A&E, due to initial misidentification of death and confusion regarding DNAR status.

 All Responded